 Robust interface, generous feature set

 The GT-AX1100’s web user interface features the ROG theme like the case of the GT-AC5300.
 The UI is responsive — most responsive among Asus routers I’ve worked with — and organized, making setting it up and managing its features a pleasure.
-The router is not hard to use, but you do need to know the basics before you can get the most out of it.
+The router is not hard to use, but you do need to know the basics of setting up a home network before you can get the most out of it.

 And this router has so much to offer.
 There are all the settings you can ask for, including but not limited to an interactive network map, convenient IP reservation, port forwarding, Dynamic DNS, IPv6, Guest networks (one for each band), Traffic Analyzer, so on and so forth.
 And for the Wi-Fi networks, there is a lot of customization, including using Smart Connect where you choose to use all of the bands as a single Wi-Fi network.